xazi99/Intro-HTML-CSS/README.md

 Omn css we have selectors which are element,class,group and descendent selectors.
 To apply style on descendent selector you use the OL& LI elements without the tags,the space between the elements shows the descendent relationship.
 CSS selectors that involve multiple items you read them from right-to-left,even thogh you write them from left-to-right.

+#UNIT 2
+SELECTORS
+Is a pattern used to select and style html elements on a web page.
+The target specific elements based on their types,atribute, class or id allowing the user to apply style on them.
+CLASS SELECTOR
+When writing a class selector you prefix the class name with a dot.
+E.g   .navbar {
+        color:red;
+        }
+GROUPING SELECTORS
+You group selectors on CSS by separating them with commans, this allow the user to apply the same types to multiple selectors. e.g h1, h2, p {
+color:blue,
+}
+DESCENDENT SELECTORS
+Targets an element that is descendent of another specified element.

+#UNIT 3
+IDENTIFY A COLOR SCHEME
+Formatting colors
+Hex values are typically six-digits long and consist of numbers zero to nine and letters A to F. The first two digits represent red, the next two represent green, and the final two represent blue.
+These digits correspond to numbers ranging from zero to 255.
+RGB format, where colors are written out using Base 10 numbers to specify the red, green, and blue channels.
+This format can also be represented as an eight-digit hex number or RGBA.
+In both cases, the last number corresponds to Alpha, which relates to the opacity and transparency of the color.
+It determines how well we can see through the color.
+HSL or HSLA formats may also be used occasionally, particularly within platforms like Squarespace.
+Background and text color in CSS
+You can choose a color for the text and another for the background, whether it is a specific element or the entire page.
+Image Formats
+GIF: Had limited colors but could include transparency and animation.
+PNG: Had more colors and transparency but no animation.
+GIF and PNG were suitable for illustrations such as logos or cartoons.
+JPEG: Stands for Joint Photographic Experts Group, was optimized for photographs and supported millions of colors but lacked transparency and animation.
+It is important to choose the right color when workig with images.
+Recently, a new image format called WebP has emerged.
+WebP can be used for any image type and offers high compression for smaller file sizes, resulting in faster website loading times.
+It's expected that WebP will grow in popularity due to its versatility and efficiency in loading both photos and illustrations quickly with small file sizes.

+#UNIT 4
+UNDERSTANDING TYPE IN CSS